donallmc/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the "hits" for a car, including some false positives, and the resulting thresholded heatmap, showing only the car of interest.

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][fp_car] ![alt text][fp_heatmap]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+Here is a frame taken from the output video with red boxes showing where vehicles were detected:
-![alt text][image7]
+![alt text][detected]

 In addition to the heatmap, I implemented [a class](https://github.com/donallmc/CarND-Vehicle-Detection/blob/master/src/vehicle_fleet.py) to track the progress of individual vehicles in the video.
 This class assumes that vehicles don't vanish in the middle of the road and that they enter/exit the field of vision from a specific area of an image (in the case of the video, cars enter to the right of the camera position).
 The class I provide is simple and tailored for the video but could be expanded to be more universal.